Charlescsyyy/GenDop/dataset/dataset.md

 ## Dataset Construction Pipeline
 ### Data Collection
-- **Sources**: Shots with VideoIDs starting with `0_` are from [MovieNet](https://movienet.github.io/), where the VideoID remains the same as the original.
-Shots with VideoIDs starting with `1_` were sourced from YouTube, focusing on artistic videos such as movies, series, and documentaries.
+- Shots with VideoIDs starting with `0_` are from [MovieNet](https://movienet.github.io/), where the VideoID remains the same as the original.
+- Shots with VideoIDs starting with `1_` were sourced from YouTube, focusing on artistic videos such as movies, series, and documentaries.

 ### Data Processing Pipeline
 Here are the instructions for running the data processing scripts to reproduce the DataDoP dataset.